 FAQs data protection

-with parents?
-How diligent are you about looking after their
+How diligent are you about looking after parents'

 We want to send out a letter to parents asking them to give us

 their email addresses so we can contact them more easily.
-Do we
+Can we do

 The school sends out a contact form at the start of every

 academic year.
 Should we be doing the same for the PTA?

 Absolutely!
 It would be good practice to do this on an annual

 basis to check the accuracy and the relevance of the information

 you hold.
 You can also use it to check parents' preferences on how